apostkpl/f1_predictions/README.md

 #### Toying around with the FastF1 API and various data presentation (Matplotlib), data manipulation (Pandas) and predictions (Sklearn).
 This is a current work in progress, and definitely not a way to predict actual winners (for now 👀)

+#### _UPDATE November 2025_:
+- Seperated logic into different functions inside various py files.
+- Used XGB Classifier for better results.
+- Re-Created Main with Flask and serialized the results using json.
+- Created a minimal Spring Boot app to display the results/predictions in a simple HTML page.

+#### _TODO_:
+- Refine features and predictions.
+Maybe add more model types (currently XGBC-only).
+- Setup proper getter methods for some details, like track names etc.
+- Beautify the end-result (HTML file).

 ## Tools used for this Project:
 - _JupyterLab_
 - _MiniConda/Python_